HyperCrowd/cluster-queue/README.md

 await instance.start();
 ```

-Here's a detailed breakdown of use every feature of Cluster-Queue:
+Here's a detailed breakdown of use every feature of ClusterQueue:

 ```ts
 // example.js